-The methodology changes arise from differences in the accounting treatment of negative non-unit liabilities, outstanding claims, which are included in the IFRS liabilities but not included in the BEL, and from differences in the consolidation of intragroup reinsurance.
+The majority of this line includes the removal of the IFRS Risk Adjustment and Contractual Service Margin, which do not form part of the SII BEL.
+Other methodology changes arise from differences in the accounting treatment of negative non-unit liabilities, outstanding claims, which are included in the IFRS liabilities but not included in the BEL, and from differences in the consolidation of intra-group reinsurance.